Harvested Antibodies Now Being Tested As A Prevention Tool Against COVID-19

 "Compared to March and April, people have become less worried, less scared of COVID and perhaps a little bit less inclined to go for a preventive treatment," Justman says.

 That situation could turn around if the disease roars back in her area.
 And Justman says the idea is well worth pursuing.
-A similar strategy works against other diseases – not just rabies, but hepatitis B, botulism and a potentially serious viral infection in babies, called respiratory syncytial virus.
+A similar strategy works against other diseases — not just rabies, but hepatitis B, botulism and a potentially serious viral infection in babies called respiratory syncytial virus.
 In fact, this general strategy dates back more than a century.
 Shohan was involved in a study that attempted to use convalescent serum to treat the flu, and it was not successful — so it isn't a cure-all.

 Piggybacking on this strategy, drug companies are gearing up to manufacture antibodies, instead of collecting blood from recovered patients.
 But those products — monoclonal antibodies — wouldn't be cheap.